iceberg-project/Penguins/README.md

 ### Prediction
 - Download a pre-trained model at: https://bit.ly/3eLSMuz

-You download to your local machine and use scp, ftp, rsync, or Globus to transfer to bridges.
+You can download to your local machine and use scp, ftp, rsync, or Globus to transfer to bridges.

 The one provided here is at the epoch 300 of the model we will call "MY_MODEL".